RVAGameJams/learn2love/pages/02-01-up-and-running.md

 ## Installing your environment

 The LÖVE website has links to install the software on your system.
+If you have LÖVE installed already, make sure that you at least version 11 (mysterious mysteries) as some functionality we'll cover here doesn't exist in older versions.
 For mobile devices you can find a copy in the app store.
 Along with installing LÖVE, you will need a text editor for creating Lua files on your system.
 I'm not going to make any recommendations for that as you can easily search the web for "code editors" and find any number of suitable choices for your operating system.